Turkeys to be 24% more expensive this Thanksgiving, report estimates - NewsBreak

 According to data collected by the American Farm Bureau , the cost of a turkey in 2021 has risen by 24% from last year, with an average price of $23.99 for a 16-pound turkey.

 While the main attraction at the holiday meal had the sharpest increase in cost compared to last year, it’s not the only item expected to be more expensive.
-A four-pound serving of ham is on average $1.71 more, and other offerings such as pie shells, pumpkin pie mix, Russet potatoes, rolls, and cranberries all saw an uptick.Meat keeps getting more expensive — and you should probably get used to it
+A four-pound serving of ham is on average $1.71 more, and other offerings such as pie shells, pumpkin pie mix, Russet potatoes, rolls, and cranberries all saw an uptick.What happens to turkeys who get pardoned by the president?

 On the positive side, stuffing is estimated to be about 52 cents cheaper as compared to last year, says the American Farm Bureau.